Niveusgh/World_Palm_Oil_Data/README.md

  3. The trend of gloal palm oil production through the world

+## Source
+all data are from ourworldindata.org .

 ### Running the Program
 1. Python 3 is required.
 This project is written using version 3.10.1.